jeffreyluoxlvii/glyco/PROJECT_CONTRACT.md

 ### Overall Goals and Feature Scope
 * What features the project will (and will not) deliver, in order to avoid future shifts in the level of ambition.
 These goals can be anything you have discussed with the client, such as functional, strategic, technological, quality, or ethical.
 Note, this may involve some negotiation about the team or Client's priorities.

+Features that this project will deliver are: UI that is very easy and simple to use, and integration between different measurement apps such as the iOS Health App or glucose monitoring apps.
+Another feature that we will keep as a secondary focus will be a direct way to get this information to healthcare providers, and give them the ability to participate in the app somehow, be it through daily or weekly goals that they assign to their patients, or "healthcare provider" accounts that they can use to observe their patients' measurements and progress.

 ### Design Goals
 * The overall very high level design of the project, emphasizing the priorities regarding flexibility and maintenance, rather than what classes implement what features.
 From this section, it should be clear: what features you view as core and integral to the app versus what can be added later, what will be easily changeable in the future and what will require programming expertise, and what changes the client will need to be responsible for in the future.